PLNech/workshop-algolia-zenika/README.md

 ## Front-end (Step 3)
 In Step 3, you will build the front-end from an existing webpage.
 We provide you the HTML/CSS/JS code so you can simply follow this readme and uncomment the code blocks to get a functional front-end app.
 You are welcome to customize it further!
-Try tweaking the parameters and check [instantsearch.js' documentation](https://community.algolia.com/instantsearch.js/documentation/#widgets) to see what you could do 😉
+Try tweaking the parameters and check [instantsearch.js' documentation][is-doc] to see what you could do 😉

 # Step 0: Get started
 > *Get the initial data and your API Credentials*